Wublab/SeqGenerator/README.md

 ## Acknowledgements
-This project is based on [DiffuSeq](https://github.com/Shark-NLP/DiffuSeq).
+The code in this project is based on [DiffuSeq](https://github.com/Shark-NLP/DiffuSeq) and [ESM-2](https://github.com/facebookresearch/esm).
 Special thanks to the original authors for their contributions to the open-source community.